Covered Workers & Annual Pay - 2011 Annual Summary

 Data subject to revision.

 The Arts, Entertainment and Recreation sector includes a range of establishments that operate facilities or provide services to meet varied cultural, entertainment and recreational interests of their patrons.
-This sector as a whole had a worker loss of 1.2 percent, dropping from 6,454 in 2009 to 6,376 in 2010.
+This sector had an employment decline of 1.3 percent workers over the year compared to a loss of 1.2 percent in 2010.
+The largest employment drop occurred in the amusement, gambling and recreation subsector.

-The largest subsection in this sector is the Amusements, Gambling and Recreation (NAICS 713) subsector.
-This subsector covers a large range of establishments, from amusement parks, water parks and arcades to casinos and bingo parlors.
-As in the previous year this subsector continued to note small losses.
-The average number of workers in 2009 was 5,063; in 2010 there were 4,927.
-This equates to a loss of 136 workers or (2.7 percent).
-The average annual pay level dipped one percent from $15,799 in 2009 to $15,638 in 2010.
+The subsector with the most workers, Amusements, Gambling and Recreation (NAICS 713), covers a large range of establishments, from amusement parks, water parks and arcades to casinos and bingo parlors.
+As in the previous two years, this subsector continued to note small losses.
+The average number of workers in 2010 was 4,939; in 2011 there were 4,801.
+This equates to a loss of 138 workers (2.8 percent).
+The average annual pay level dipped by less than one percent from $15,626 in 2010 to $15,590 in 2011.

 Accommodation and Food Service is a large industry sector which held steady with small percentage increases in both employment and average annual wages.
 In 2010 the average employment was 36,642; in 2011 it was 37,105, an increase of 463 workers (1.3 percent).
 Annual pay went from $12,644 in 2010 to $12,944 in 2011, an increase of $280 (2.2 percent).
 This industry added 15 establishments in 2011.

 The Accommodations subsector (NAICS 721) added eight establishments between 2010 and 2011 for a total of 589.
 Annual pay rose by $523 to $15,415 in 2011 (3.5 percent).